umovme/umovme-callback-nodejs/README.md

 ### Callback with no authentication

-The below example shows a simple callback made by uMov.me integration.
-Take a look in details:
+The below examples shows how uMov.me's callback could be send.

- * HTTPD verb will be always POST
- * Content type will be send as application/x-www-form-urlencoded'
- * JSON content will be send inside data variable
+### Callback with no authentication
 ```javascript
 POST 'http://localhost:3000/callback/basic'
 Headers: